Delaware Department of Natural Resources and Environmental Control: History

-In 2015, there was an updated version of the Delaware Wildlife Action Plan.
-This edition was a ten-year plan to conserve all fish and wildlife and their habitats.
+In 2015 there was an updated version of the Delaware Wildlife Action Plan.
+This edition was a 10-year plan to conserve all fish and wildlife and their habitats.
 The plan lays out specific species which are in the greatest need of protection, their habitats, possible issues, research areas, and conservation techniques.
 The plan also focuses on increasing knowledge through education and outreach.
 These projects would be funded through federal State Wildlife Grants.
+The plan is due to be updated in 2025.